Join us for a Harris Half Term online!

 Holiday fun for inside and outside

 Get close to nature, challenge friends, make your own superhero mask and more by downloading our activity booklet.
-You can also find free activity leaflets to pick up from most Preston libraries this half term.

 The Harris trail